 The popularity of wooden pallets increased during the Second World War, and this was when the mass production and standardization of pallet sizes took place.
 The universal pallet size of 48” by 40” was established, which made the shipment of goods and the process of mass production easier.
 These helped countries ship heavy goods back and forth during the war.

 If you asked the average person what they know about wooden pallets, they probably wouldn’t have much to say.
-But like many unsung heroes of the modern world we owe a lot to these unassuming wooden constructions.
-Not only do wooden pallets allow us to transport goods all round the world, but they also help with storing them safely too.
+But like many unsung heroes of the modern world, we owe a lot to these unassuming wooden constructions.
+Not only do wooden pallets allow us to transport goods all around the world, but they also help with storing them safely too.
 They are the backbone of every factory, workshop, supplier and store on earth, but where does the history of the wooden pallet begin, and what is their significance in the world today?

 Early wooden pallets 1920’s-1930’s

 The history of the wooden pallet starts with its predecessor, the ‘Skid’.
 A skid was a simple wooden surface upon which goods could be piled, or perhaps wheeled along.
 Skids date back to ancient times with evidence of their existence even as far back as the Egyptians.

 Pallets as we would recognize them now were not born until the forklift truck arrived.
 When the first forklift truck was invented in 1915, skids were slowly adapted to suit this new machine.
 The first patent for a pallet is from 1925 by a gentleman called Howard T. Hallowell who named it a “Lift Truck Platform”.

 Pallet use and development during World War 2

 Like many technological advances, the history of the wooden pallet owes much to WWII, when the demand for pallets skyrocketed.
 It was during this time that the four-way pallet was invented.
 Pallets were used by the Allied and US military in order to effectively transport weapons and armaments as quickly as possible.